Looking for the best gaming mouse? This is a complete list of all the best mice a gamer can buy in 2017. Tested and reviewed by our gaming team.

 A crucial addition to this function is the DPI customize button, which I will go in-depth with below.

 Almost all mice dedicated to gaming allow you to customize the DPI.
 Let’s find out what this function actually does.

 The DPI (Dots Per Inch) is the sampling scale at which the mouse detects the movement.
 The higher the dpi, the more the cursor will move with physical movement.
 Some manufacturer changed the characteristics of the product to CPI (Counts per Inch).
 It is basically the same thing, it just changes the sampling scale.
 It is not true that more DPI is equal higher precision, although, for some, it is, in some cases, it’s the exact opposite.
 The players that prefer high Sensor gaming mice, usually prefer to play with a High DPI.
 While the Low Sensor users prefer to have a Low DPI value.
 Any gaming mouse worth its soul, have a DPI customization option, which is generally the +/- button.
 If you have a good understanding of the concept and good software, you can also customize each interval with values that fit you.

 This feature is especially useful for FPS(first person shooters) players.
-But it also caters to those that enjoy many different game types, and want to adapt the performance of the mouse to each game.
+But it also caters to those that enjoy many different game types, and want to adopt the performance of the mouse to each game.